USA Banner

 Closeout is the process by which PHMSA formally ends a grant agreement and is required by federal regulations.
 The closeout process determines that all applicable administrative actions and work required under the award have been completed.
 NGDISM grant recipients are responsible for closing a grant when all applicable administrative actions and required work has been completed and all reporting requirements are met.

-The closeout process typically takes place at the end of a grant’s period of performance (PoP) but may occur sooner if a project is completed ahead of schedule.
-Grantees must take required actions and submit required closeout documents no later than 120 days after the grant's PoP end date (closeout deadline) or as soon as the project is complete.
+The closeout process typically takes place at the end of a grant’s period of performance but may occur sooner if a project is completed ahead of schedule.
+Grantees must take required actions and submit required closeout documents no later than 120 days after the grant's period of performance end date (closeout deadline) or as soon as the project is complete.

 Grantees should notify their NGDISM grant specialist when a grant is ready for closeout and all project work and deliverables are complete.
-This should be no later than 90 days prior to the grant's PoP end date.
+This should be no later than 90 days prior to the grant's period of performance end date.
 Grantees may receive reminder or follow up emails leading up to and throughout the closeout process.
-If a grantee determines that they will not be able to complete the project by the PoP end date or submit their final reports by the closeout deadline, they must contact their grant specialist for guidance on extending the grant agreement no later than 90 days before the PoP end date.
+If a grantee determines that they will not be able to complete the project by the period of performance end date or submit their final reports by the closeout deadline, they must contact their grant specialist for guidance on extending the grant agreement no later than 90 days before the period of performance end date.

-Grantees may not incur new costs after the PoP end date.
-Grantees should complete their final reimbursement request in Delphi prior to submitting their final quarterly financial report (SF‐425) to their grant specialist.
+Grantees may not incur new costs after the period of performance end date.
+Grantees should complete their final reimbursement request in Delphi prior to submitting their final financial report (SF‐425) to their grant specialist.
 Grantees will also need to complete and submit a final progress report.

 Additional Resources